Honey Citrus and Thyme Iced Tea

 The tea bags should start to diffuse fairly quickly.

-Give the tea bags a jiggle to make sure they’re completely immersed in the water.
+Completely immerse the tea bags in the water.

 I like to use 7 tea bags to speed up the diffusion a bit.

-slice the orange, lemon and lime….some slices for the tea and some for garnish.
+Some of these slices are for the tea and some are for garnish.

-Add the slices of citrus to the tea.
+Add slices of citrus inside of the container with the tea.

 Drop the thyme into the tea.

-Cap with the lid and put it in the refrigerator for 2 hours.
+Put the container in the refrigerator to cold brew for 2 hours.

 Serve the tea over ice.